Do I have to buy a ukulele before I can come to one of your lessons?

 You don't need to be able to read music to strum along to songs.
 We use songsheets with chord diagrams showing where you need to place your fingers.
-For fingerpicking we use tablature, which also shows you which strings you play and where your fingers go.
+For fingerpicking we use either music notation or tablature, which also shows you which strings you play and where your fingers go.
 Please contact Rosemary beforehand, if you think you'd like to learn fingerpicking.

 Do I have to sign up for a whole course?

 If you are completely new to the ukulele and have never played before, you might like to come along to the first session to give it a try and see how you like it.
 You can pay individually for each session, though if you are a complete beginner, I would recommend starting with the first session.
 The singalong sessions are stand-alone, so you can dip in and out if you can already play but can only make some of the sessions.

 I'm thinking of buying a ukulele.
 Can you give me any tips?